rastapasta/foodsharing/README.md

 * Conversations
   * Send and receive messages
   * WebSocket for direct push
-  * Push Notifications while app runs in the background
+  * Push Notifications while app runs in the background (on iOS only for now)
   * Persiting message drafts per conversation
   * Group chats (incl. multiple avatars displayed)
   * Named chats